TeachBooks/Nested-Books/nested_book_workflow.md

 # Create a book based on several other books using git submodule

-The goal is to be able to build a jupyter book based on the template and several other files in existing books (submodules).
+The goal is to build a jupyter book based on the template and several other files in existing books (submodules).
 We should be able to choose a specific version of the files.